Remedial & Sports Massage Diploma

 - Student membership of the MTI Practitioner Association

 Insurance is obligatory for students undertaking clinical placements in a public setting.
 Students who already have insurance through the MTI Block Scheme with Balens can add Remedial/Sports Massage to their policy at no extra cost.
 For students without insurance, it is available through the MTI Block Insurance scheme at a discounted student rate.

 3. Monthly Instalments.
-Alternatively the fees may be paid as monthly instalments throughout the course; £420 non-returnable deposit, once accepted onto the course, then 7 payments of £325 each from the 1st of October to April inclusive.
+Alternatively the fees may be paid as monthly instalments throughout the course.
+You will need to pay your £480 non-returnable deposit to secure your place, then set up a standing order to pay 7 payments of £345 each from 1 May 2022 to 1 October 2022 inclusive.